MathieuAvila/milendall/README.rst

 A maze for single player mode have an entry room that marks the spawn point (middle of the room) and an output room that marks the end of the game.

-A maze for multi-player mode have many entry rooms and no output room.
+**TBD** A maze for multi-player mode have many entry rooms and no output room.

 Maze structural aspects
 -----------------------